-So, if your legs are tired, heavy or cramping, your may be need a diagnostic ultrasound from your vein specialist.
+Of course, we want our patients to avoid emergency situations like Tammy’s.
+So, if your legs are tired, heavy or cramping, your may need a diagnostic ultrasound from your vein specialist.
 If that is the case, you may be wondering: how will an ultrasound uncover what’s going on inside my legs?
 Isn’t that kind of technology more common in Obstetrics offices?

 Well, you’re partially correct: interventional radiologists use a different kind of ultrasound to diagnose conditions like Peripheral Arterial Disease (PAD.)
 The technology we use is known as a Doppler ultrasound.
 And in this post, we’ll teach you how it helps us detect many different kinds of vein disease.